LOADING ...

 jobs in my newly chosen profession had become scare fall

-In one of the most places on earth
+In one of the most musical on earth

-The only work i could was playing drums,
+The only i could find was playing drums,

 Something I hadn't since I was in the St, Catherine's school